 Preparation For Paint and Gold Leafing

 To start with, my client brought me three HUGE oriental mirrors.
 WOW!
-Was my first thought.
+That was my first thought.
 WOW!
 Was my second, third, and last thought.
-Applying gold leaf is pretty straight forward… but it takes a certain amount of WOWs to complete a project of this size and magnitude.
+Applying gold leaf is pretty straightforward, but it takes a certain amount of WOWs to complete this size project.

 - Clean the surface

-- Paint the surface (background) first if you have a design that you’re wanting to apply the gold leaf to.
+- Paint the surface (background) first if you have a design that you want to apply the gold leaf to.

 - Apply the adhesive.